 The Commission has and continues to work closely with RTA and Nelson/Nygaard, a leading traffic consultant, to ensure that cars and buses will continue to flow smoothly through Downtown.
 Based on an extensive traffic-transit study and numerous discussions with RTA, the existing design for Public Square will close Ontario Street and narrow Superior Avenue, perhaps ultimately serving only public transit and enabling closures for special weekend events.
 Further traffic studies are needed to finalize the flow of traffic in and around Public Square.

 The Commission is currently targeting a summer 2016 completion date.
+For more information about changes to traffic and transit on Public Square, please visit Downtown Cleveland Alliance.

 - 2009 – Initial engagement of James Corner Field Operations